MathieuNls/bianca/bianca.md

 Thus, we have made several incremental attempts, starting from 10%.
 For each attempt, we incremented the value by 5% and observed the obtained precision and recall.
 The current value seems to offer the best trade-off.

+As our approach relies on commit pre-hooks to detect risky commit during the development process (more particularly at commit time), we had to find a way to *replay* past commits.
+To do so, we *cloned* our test subjects, and then created a new branch called *BIANCA*.
+When created, this branch is reinitialized at the initial state of the project (the first commit) and each commit can be replayed as they have originally been.
+For each commit, we store the time taken for *BIANCA* to run, the number of detected clone pairs and, the commits known to introduce a defect that match the current commit.

+To validate the results obtained by BIANCA, we needed to use a reliable approach marking defect introducing commit.
+For this, we turned to Commit-Guru [@Rosen2015] which has the ability to unwind the complete history of a project and label commit as defect introducing if they appear to be linked to a closed issue.
+We use the Commit-Guru labels as the baseline to compute the precision and recall of BIANCA.

 Overall, we achieve a precision of 90.75% (13899/15316) commits identified as risky by BIANCA are true positives.
 They did trigger the opening of an issue and had to be fixed later on.